Alexis Messidoro

-Alexis Nahuel Messidoro (born 13 May 1997) is an Argentine professional footballer who plays as an midfielder for Indonesian Liga 1 club Persis Solo.
+Alexis Nahuel Messidoro (born 13 May 1997) is an Argentine professional footballer who plays as a midfielder for Super League club Dewa United.

 Career

-Messidoro is a youth exponent from Boca Juniors.
+Messidoro is a youth exponent from the Boca Juniors.
 On 12 April 2016, he made his first team debut in a league game against Aldosivi in a 4–1 home win.
 He started in the first eleven and scored his first goal after 54 minutes.